 I work at the intersection of law, technology and society, and study the impact of digital technologies on socio-political and legal processes and structures.
-My research aims to further the discourse on regulatory practices around digital technologies.
-I am currently an Information Fellow at Tech Policy Press.
+My research and advocacy aim to further the discourse on regulatory practices around digital technologies.
+I am a Contributing Editor at Tech Policy Press, and the incoming Executive Director of European Digital Rights (EDRi).

 Knowing without Seeing

-Knowing without Seeing is a research project which explores meaningful transparency solutions for opaque algorithms, and privileges understanding over merely accessing information.
-I will critically question the transparency ideal in the context of AI systems employing opaque algorithms and will culminate in an open-access book.
-This research will view transparency as an instrumental value designed to achieve accountability of systems by empowering individuals.
-I will articulate the contours of this version of transparency and speculate how it may be delivered in practice, and assimilated in regulation.
+Knowing without Seeing is a research project, which explores meaningful transparency solutions for opaque algorithms, and privileges understanding over merely accessing information.
+I critically question the transparency ideal in the context of AI systems employing opaque algorithms.
+This research views transparency as an instrumental value designed to achieve accountability of systems by empowering individuals.
+I articulate the contours of this version of transparency and speculate how it may be delivered in practice, and assimilated in regulation.
+This work was supported through a fellowship awarded by the Mozilla Foundation.

 The Networked Public